 Implementing flow technology

-Patient flow functionality continues to evolve, moving away from manual processes associated with early flow systems, to modern technologies that automate processes using innovations such as clinical decision support and virtual care to support effective workflow and planning, but Flow technology is about more than efficiencies in the acute hospital.
+Patient flow functionality continues to evolve, moving away from manual processes associated with early flow systems, to modern technologies that automate processes using innovations such as clinical decision support and virtual care to support effective workflow and planning.
+But Flow technology is about more than efficiencies in the acute hospital.

 Miya Flow – Alcidion’s patient flow management solution – provides bespoke dashboards, also known as journey boards, that consolidate real-time pertinent information, so that different clinical specialties and departments can see at-a-glance all the patients in their care.
 This provides critical information to those running hospital operations on the current state of the hospital and how flow can be better managed.
-It also provides regions and Integrated Care Systems the ability to manage flow across a region, incorporating other settings like social care, ambulances and community.
+It also provides regions and Integrated Care Systems the ability to manage flow across a region, incorporating other settings such as social care, ambulances and community.

 Alcidion is working with community trusts to ensure effective patient and client flow across multiple and geographically dispersed community sites, to help to enhance rehabilitation processes and to move away from a situation where staff populate isolated systems and spreadsheets.
 Command and control functionality within Miya Flow provides a tool for integrated care systems to plan resources, flow and discharge processes across their footprint.

-Flow technology is also becoming increasingly integral to digital strategy – integrating and even providing an orchestration layer for e-noting, electronic e-observations, electronic patient records and an array of other systems.
+Flow technology is also becoming integral to digital strategy – integrating and even providing an orchestration layer for e-noting, electronic e-observations, electronic patient records and an array of other systems.
 In some instances, hospitals that work with Alcidion are exploring flow as the first stepping stone of wider digital transformation programmes, and have been looking to Miya Flow as the system that clinical teams use to context launch into other applications, avoiding the need to continually log-in and out of dozens of systems.
 This is helping to add clinical value to the flow process, as it means that clinical teams can fulfil their flow responsibilities, make informed decisions more easily and save valuable time.

 Benefits of efficient flow processes

 Patient Flow technology aids healthcare professionals in freeing up time and resources for more meaningful tasks.
-One of our NHS customers recently observed that bed managers were previously spending more than 80 out of every 168 hour week phoning wards to find availability and to update patient status.
+One of our NHS customers recently observed that Bed Managers were previously spending more than 80 out of every 168 hour week phoning wards to find availability and to update patient status.
 And for each those calls that nurses on the ward spent time answering, that time is now being saved and reinvested into clinical care.
 Hospitals are also automating the capture of sit-rep data required on a daily basis nationally, freeing up senior clinicians who would otherwise capture that information.

 As the NHS looks to tackle the national backlog, capabilities like this can provide an important tool to help get patients treatment sooner, to optimise regional capacity, and to potentially deliver more accessible and equitable care in a location that could be more appropriate for that patient.